 Drawing from linguistics, psychology, physiology, and physical science, the field of communicative sciences and disorders is dedicated to understanding and minimizing the impact of disordered speech, language, hearing, and swallowing processes in children and adults.
 In this master's degree program, you'll learn from and collaborate with leaders in the field and gain hands-on clinical experience.
 This degree leads to eligibility for professional licensure as a speech-language pathologist.
+The Program’s curriculum also meets the coursework and practicum/field placement requirements to apply for a Teacher of Students with Speech-Language Disabilities (TSSLD) certificate.
+The TSSLD is a certificate required by the state of New York for individuals who want to work with school-aged children in a variety of settings.

 Our program is offered in two modalities: on-campus and online.
-The application materials and adjudication are equivalent across the two modalities, however, the application process differs for each.
+The application materials and adjudication are equivalent across the two modalities; however, the application process differs for each.
 This application is for the on-campus option only.
 If you would like to apply to the online modality, please visit the online program application.
 Candidates can only have one active application to NYU Steinhardt during each admission cycle.
 In other words, candidates can either have an on-campus application open or an online application open, but not both.

 Official Degree Title